Connect

 Despite being extremely unwell, I continued to play soccer in college until I graduated.
 At that time in my life, I was a strong mix of stubborn and unwise.
 I knew my body was failing, but I refused to bend the knee.
 I started playing semi-professional soccer, hoping to lock down a professional contract.
 After attending a combine, I got offered a trial for a professional team in Sweden.
 Two days after the offer, my body completely gave up, and nothing was the same ever since.

-I spent the next several weeks in bed, sick as I had ever been.
-Modern medicine (even the best, such as Dana Farber and Johns Hopkins) no longer had answers for me, and eventually told me I was crazy and that it was “all in my head”, although the physical evidence was clear as can be.
+Modern medicine no longer had answers for me, and eventually told me that I was crazy and that it was “all in your head”, although the physical evidence was clear as can be.
 I turned to alternative and natural treatments that confirmed everything I had been going through, and provided massive relief, although it was not true healing.
 Even the alternative doctors didn’t know what was wrong with me.
 “I have no idea what’s going on, but I think I can at least help the symptoms”, they’d say.
+I also had an infection in my hand that I had contracted a year earlier.
+Antibiotics were killing me and sending me to the emergency room every time I took them, because my body was too sick and weak to handle them.

 In June of 2018, I competed in a World Qualifying event for obstacle course racing.
 My health had only gotten worse at this point, along with my hand.
 12 miles into the race, I broke my leg on a rock.
 After I broke it, I completed another 26 miles and 80+ obstacles.
 I blacked out and collapsed unconscious at the finish line, and I felt that the race almost killed me, as sick as I was, combined with the broken leg and infection in my hand.
-I should have never participated, but at that point in my life I was still too stubborn and unwise to listen to my body.

 Shortly after that race, things took yet another turn.
 My health became dangerous.
 I had always had food sensitivities, but now it seemed that every single thing, no matter what, made me horribly ill.
 My brain function started to decline rapidly.
 It began with severe brain fog, but it progressed to the point that I could barely function.
-I was forgetting who people were for short periods of time, I forgot my own name a few times, I couldn’t remember anything that had happened.
-I had to write every single important detail about my life or I would forget.
+I was forgetting who people were for short periods of time, I forgot my own name a few times, and I couldn’t remember anything that had happened.
+I had to write every single important detail about my life, or I would forget.

 I was days away from cutting my own hand off because the constant pain was driving me insane.
 But at the last minute, I convinced a surgeon to operate.
 However, the surgery was too much for my body to handle, and the surgeon only got out half of the infection.
 It came back with a vengeance, combined with my health suffering even more after all of this.

 At this point, I knew I was dying.
 I couldn’t eat without getting severely ill, the infection in my hand wouldn’t die, my leg wouldn’t heal, my brain was declining intensely, and I had a never-ending feeling of sickness that never ceased.
-I used to think I would rather have the flu every day than feel what I was feeling.
+Alternative treatments stopped helping, and I continued to push through with no hope in sight until February of 2019, when I finally found some answers.

 I also got another hand surgery to remove the infection.
 This helped, but alternative treatments from the Lyme doctor were what finally healed my hand.